 PLJ IS EN FUEGO!

-I don't know how you bid good riddance to 2020 and ushered in 2021, but Peter kicked off the latter as a guest star on an episode of NBC's long-running, hit drama, Chicago Fire.
+I don't know how you bid good riddance to 2020 ("The Year of COVID") and ushered in 2021, but Peter kicked off the latter as a guest star on an episode of NBC's long-running, hit drama, Chicago Fire.
 His character's story provides the pathos and is a focal point of the episode.
 Peter found it a particular privilege to have worked with Eamonn Walker (Chief Wallace Boden) as his primary scene partner and to have been directed by Matt Earl Beesley.
 You can still watch the episode on Hulu, Peacock, Amazon Prime, Spectrum On Demand and other streaming platforms.

 THE NEW MARATHON MAN

 If you have seen a Marathon Oil commercial that features a dapper gentleman tooling down a country road in a classic 1963 red convertible with a beautiful woman by his side, it’s PLJ.
-Shot in Ashland, Ohio, the commercial is still airing after nearly two years.
+Shot in Ashland, Ohio, the commercial is still airing after nearly three years.
 Oh, and the woman next to Peter in the car is none other than his wife, Lisa!
 Watch the commercial below.